 - Support for runtime drag-and-drop operations.

-- All resize, re-arrange and scroll operations can be accompanied with neat animation effects.
+- All resize, re-arrange, and scroll operations can be accompanied by animation effects.

 Topic: Flow Layout Control